oracle/weblogic-kubernetes-operator/documentation/3.3/content/userguide/aks/_index.md

 | Confirm password | Re-enter the value of the preceding field. |
 | The Identity KeyStore type (JKS,PKCS12) | Select the type of custom trust keystore.
 The supported values are JKS and PKCS12. |

-When you are satisfied with your selections select **Next : Networking**.
+When you are satisfied with your selections, select **Next : Networking**.

 #### Networking